AliEmili/Traversy-Media-html-and-css/README.md

 <br/>
 fourth project : it's a simple registration form, it has no backend, only some js codes to check the validation of inputs and showing all the inputs.
 <br/>
-fifth project : it's a cheet sheet for bootstrap4 basic codes.